Narawish/stock-data-web-app/README.md

 ## Self learning
 1. Adding dynamic date range using streamlit date picker (st.date_input())
 2. Adding dynamics chart showing depending on the number of total days
+3. Adding tabs into the webpage for easier view